-a.
-Evidence of good character, mature attitude, and stable personality and high degree of academic maturity and responsibility.
+- a.
+Evidence of good character, mature attitude, stable personality, and high degree of academic maturity and responsibility. - b.

-- b.
 Documented (as outlined in institutional policy) ability (as opposed to merely potential) in instruction, and/or public service, and/or research. - c.
 Documented evidence (as outlined in institutional policy) of substantial quality professional productivity, and regional recognition in the academic discipline. - d.
-Both Academic and Career Education Subject Areas: Earned doctorate from an accredited institution in the instructional discipline or related area and ten (10) years college level instruction.
+Both Academic and Career Education Subject Areas: Earned doctorate from an accredited institution in the instructional discipline or related area and ten (10) years college level instruction. - e.
+Complete a minimum of five years of satisfactory performance at the rank of Associate Professor.